CodexLink/CodexLink/README.md

 ## Hello!
 I'm Janrey `CodexLink` Licas 👋

-I'm a 3rd Computer Engineering Student in **Technological Institute of the Philippines** specializing in **Intelligent Systems** ***(Generally Known as Embedded Systems)*** whose passion was to create anything that is personally beneficial as best possible with complex implementations that would certainly follows certain standards in code patterns and abstraction methods in any other way.
+I'm a **Self-Taught** 3rd Computer Engineering Student in **Technological Institute of the Philippines** specializing in **Intelligent Systems** ***(Generally Known as Embedded Systems)*** who like to code in Object Oriented and has a passion to create something that is personally beneficial as best possible with complex implementations that would certainly follows certain standards in code patterns and abstraction methods in any other way.

 [![Non-Unique Visit Count](https://komarev.com/ghpvc/?username=CodexLink&label=Visitor%20Profile%20Count&color=blueviolet)](https://github.com/antonkomarev/github-profile-views-counter)
 [![GitHub Followers](https://img.shields.io/github/followers/CodexLink?label=Follow%20Me&style=social)](http://github.com/CodexLink?tab=followers)